 Maybe your story is that you’ve never had any confidence-its just the way you are.
 Or maybe your story is that you’ve never been able to succeed at anything.
 Maybe your story is that you’ve always been disorganized.
 You get the idea.
 The trouble is that our brain doesn’t think of these as stories.
 Our brain treats them as fact or reality and it creates emotions to match.

 Create a different story and review it regularly: Is it possible to overcome these messages?
 The answer is yes but it’s probably not in the way that you might think.
-It’s not just positive thinking that makes the difference.
-It’s changing the message along with visualizing the positive result.
+It’s not just positive thinking or repeating an affirmation that makes the difference.
+While that is helpful, it takes changing the message along with visualizing the positive result to create change.
 Just as athletes spend time visualizing winning the race, it’s important for us to set our goals and regularly imagine ourselves successfully completing the task.

 Act as if: Stop waiting for the emotion to disappear.
-Instead, act as if you already felt confident, successful or healthy and fit.
+Instead, act as if you already felt confident and successful or healthy and fit.
 The behavior will help correct the false message in your brain, which will create the new and positive feeling.
+Every time you take action in the positive direction it is like one more vote for the positive mindset.
 The end result?
-You will want to continue practicing the same behavior because it will now be obvious that it gets results.
+You will continue practicing the same behavior with much less effort and forethought because it will now be obvious that it gets results.

 Develop a support system: It’s hard to change old stories on our own.
 They are literally wired into our system.
-I have a mindset coach that I regularly consult with.
+I have an accountability partner that I regularly consult with.
 I also have friends on speed dial who help get me back to reality when I have a confidence breakdown.
 You need resources that you can count on too.

 Join me in March for my next Dream Achiever: Goal Achieving Series!